pran-7-5/eco_style/README.md

 Like if an asteroid hits, and every creature dies(well you don't know about few of these, they are expert survivors, but let's consider the worst case scenario) so they will come again, the process will repeat, as I said the water is the most important thing for life.

 Transitional Fossils = This theory has problems because again let me tell you that nothing has changed except you wearing adidas shoes.
+Life originated in Africa, humans evolved from monkeys, they are just living in ignorance, there is no proof and you wont get any proof.
 ```

 Atman(sanskrit) = Soul/spirit(again these are not precise english words, they don't explain the meaning, i am using it as western idiom)